Everything You Always Wanted to Know About 3D Scanning – Digital Modeling

 A Polygonal Model is a faceted (or tessellated) model consisting of many triangles.
 Facets are formed by connecting points within the point cloud.
 STL files can be used for visualization, rapid prototyping, design, milling, and analysis software.

 A Rapid NURBS ‘Dumb’ Solid (usually in IGS format) starts with the polygonal model.
-NURBS surfaces are wrapped over the polygonal wire frame.
+NURBS surfaces are wrapped over the polygonal wireframe.
 This wrapped surface model is smoother than a polygonal model.
-The NURBS model can be brought into parametric modelers such as SolidWorks (albeit with no parametric history – which is why we call it dumb).
+The NURBS model can be brought into parametric modellers such as SolidWorks (albeit with no parametric history – which is why we call it dumb).